 Posting on time (updated 01/07/13)

 There is a specific posting date and time each reveal.
 In order to keep your “club membership” so to speak, you must post on time along with everyone else.
 Realistically there’s no reason to post late.
-Assignments are sent out about a month before the posting date and all blog programs allow you to schedule your post.
+Assignments are sent out about 3 weeks before the posting date and all blog programs allow you to schedule your post.
 So unless you’ve chosen to wait until the last minute to post, or worse, to make your recipe, then you are really shooting yourself in the foot and making yourself look bad.
 If you don’t post at all you will be removed from the club permanently.

 Leaving an orphan is unacceptable and is grounds for being removed from the club.
 Sometimes in an extreme emergency it is unavoidable, but really unnecessary.
 All blogs have the Schedule function, so at the very least your post should go live at 12:00 EST on reveal day.
 If you are unable to add yourself to the blog hop because of work, an appointment, school, etc. just contact your hostess through email, they would be happy to add you to the hop!
 Leaving an orphan without good cause will mean removal from the club.